-The growth in electric car ownership means more and more of us will be charging our cars at home, either in our garages or on our driveways overnight.
+The growth in electric car ownership means more of us will be charging our cars at home.

 What if someone trips over my charging cable?

-If you’re charging your car while it’s parked in the street, there’s the possibility that a member of the public might trip over your car’s charging cable.
-This opens you up to allegations of negligence and a personal injury claim.
+Someone tripping over your charging cable opens you up to allegations of negligence and possibly a personal injury claim.

 Our policy states that if you’ve taken reasonable steps to prevent the accident or injury, then you’re insured.

 The cover applies even if you’re not in the car when it happens.

 How to get an electric car insurance quote